- Undergraduate Admissions Information

 Patrick Seffrin, Assistant Professor of Sociology, 2009; Ph.D., Bowling Green State University.
 Criminology, adolescence, poverty, quantitative methods.

-Patricia S. Arter, Chair (2011) Director of Special Education (2005) and Associate Professor of Education, 2005; Ed.D., Johns Hopkins University, 2005.
-Inclusionary Practices, Universal Design for Learning, best practice with young adults with autism.
+Patricia S. Arter, Associate Professor Special Education Program (2011); Ed.D., Johns Hopkins University, 2005.
+Inclusionary Practices, Universal Design for Learning, best practice and transition for young adults with autism.

 Tammy B.H.
-Brown, Assistant Professor, Graduate Reading Department, 2008; Ph.D., Rutgers University, 2008.
+Brown, Associate Professor, Graduate Reading and ESL Programs, (2003); Ph.D., Rutgers University, 2008.
 Struggling beginning readers, new literacies, socio-cultural factors affecting literacy.

-Christine L. Fryer, Instructor of Education (2011); Ed.D. (cand), Indiana University.
-Curriculum Instruction, Reflective Practices, Science curriculum.
+Christine L. Fryer, Assistant Professor of Education (2011); Ed.D.
+Indiana University, 2013.
+Curriculum Instruction, reflective practices, science curriculum.